TinkeringJTang/TinkeringJTang.github.io/_pages/about.md

 In summer, 2022, I had the unique opportunity to study with the best peruvian economic students at the annual summer course that the Central Bank of Peru organizes.
 In it, I extended the kwnoledge aquired in undergradute courses, in fields such as Bayesian Statistics, Financial Programming, Neokeynesian model for an open economy,as in Gali & Monacelli (2005), and Monetary Theory.
 The ultimate goal was to propose a Monetary Policy Action in response to an exogenous shock (stagflation) that propagated into the economy, using an DSGE model in Dynare.

+## APOYO Consultoría

+I practitioned in an real-sector area, following the evolution of peruvian mining, electricity and public infrastructure sectors, as well as the COVID-19 impact on the economy.